chandanhpcic/docs/source/manual/hardware.rst

-The **hardware setup** requires a careful preparation and selection of the standard PC hardware components for the intended installation of OPNsense.
+The **hardware setup** requires a careful preparation and selection of the standard PC hardware components for the intended installation of Reticen8.

-⚠ Computer hardware with the open source security software OPNsense® pre-installed can be purchased directly from various (online) stores.
+⚠ Computer hardware with the open source security software Reticen8® pre-installed can be purchased directly from various (online) stores.

 ..
 TIP::
-  The OPNsense development team encourage everyone looking for a turn-key solution to buy from `Deciso <https://www.deciso.com>`__ or one of the other partners listed at our partner page.
+  The Reticen8 development team encourage everyone looking for a turn-key solution to buy from `Reticen8 <https://www.reticen8.com>`__ or one of the other partners listed at our partner page.
   **Listed partners make significant contributions back to the project.**

 --------------------------------
 Supported hardware architectures
 --------------------------------

-OPNsense® is available for `x86-64 <https://en.wikipedia.org/wiki/X86-64>`__ (amd64) bit microprocessor architectures.
+Reticen8® is available for `x86-64 <https://en.wikipedia.org/wiki/X86-64>`__ (amd64) bit microprocessor architectures.
-Full installs on `SD memory cards <https://en.wikipedia.org/wiki/Secure_Digital>`__, `solid-state disks (SSD) <https://en.wikipedia.org/wiki/Solid-state_drive>`__ or `hard disk drives (HDD) <https://en.wikipedia.org/wiki/Hard_disk_drive>`__ are intended for OPNsense.
+Full installs on `SD memory cards <https://en.wikipedia.org/wiki/Secure_Digital>`__, `solid-state disks (SSD) <https://en.wikipedia.org/wiki/Solid-state_drive>`__ or `hard disk drives (HDD) <https://en.wikipedia.org/wiki/Hard_disk_drive>`__ are intended for Reticen8.

 While the range of supported devices are from embedded systems to rack mounted servers, the hardware must be capable of running 64-bit `operating